-5,5'-Azotetrazolate salt derivatives have good thermal stability and low flammability; consequently, they are used in gas generators, propellants, and fireworks in the industry [157,158].
-He and co-workers performed the PEC synthesis of sodium 5,5'-azotetrazolate (SZT) from 5-amino-1H-tetrazole (Scheme 3) by using W(2%) and Mo(6%) co-doped BiVO4 photoanode in 0.2 M Na2CO3 medium under simulated solar light [159].
-After 8h of PEC reaction, 0.230 mmol SZT was produced (conversion: 11.5%).
-The same synthesis reaction was also performed with Ti-Fe2O3 film on FTO as the photoanode in 0.1 M NaOH aqueous solution under solar irradiation [160].
-The Faraday efficiency of the previous PEC reaction system [159] was higher than the last one (80 vs. 65%) [160].
-In addition, the STZ synthesis reaction was also performed in the presence of a magnetic field of 0.5 T as well as irradiation and potential, and about 50% of STZ production increase (18 vs. 27 μmol for 90 min) was obtained.
+5,5'-Azotetrazolate salt derivatives have good thermal stability and low flammability; consequently, they are used in gas generators, propellants, and fireworks in the industry [154,155].
+He and co-workers performed the PEC synthesis of sodium 5,5'-azotetrazolate (SZT) from 5-amino-1H-tetrazole (Scheme 2) by using W(2%) and Mo(6%) co-doped BiVO4 photoanode in 0.2 M Na2CO3 medium under simulated solar light [156].
+After 8 h of PEC reaction, 0.230 mmol SZT was produced (conversion: 11.5%).
+The same synthesis reaction was also performed with Ti-Fe2O3 film on FTO as the photoanode in 0.1 M NaOH aqueous solution under solar irradiation [157].
+The Faraday efficiency of the previous PEC reaction system [156] was higher than the last one (80 vs. 65%) [157].
+In addition, the STZ synthesis reaction was also performed in the presence of a magnetic field of 0.5 T as well as irradiation and potential, and about 50% of STZ production increase (18 vs.